Natural Sciences Department

 The purpose of the natural sciences major is to provide a strong background in science and to encompass a traditional, liberal arts education from a Christian perspective as well as to prepare students for admission to and successful completion of graduate studies in their chosen field.

 Learning Outcomes: Graduates of the natural sciences program will be able to

-- apply their understanding of key concepts to solve problems in biology, physical science, or mathematics;
+- apply their understanding of key concepts to solve problems in science and mathematics;

 - evaluate scientific data;